Yish'i: History

 The village was established on 12 July 1950 by immigrants from Yemen.

 In ancient times, the Judahite town of Engannim, today the archaeological site of Horbat Gannim, was located immediately to the south.
-The moshav was built on the village lands of the depopulated Palestinian village of Dayr Aban before 1948.
+The moshav was built on the pre-1948 village lands of the depopulated Palestinian village of Dayr Aban.

 The moshav specializes in modern and organic agriculture.
 In the past, the residents' economy was based on many avocado plantations, broiler farming and field crops, but today the vast majority of farms do not make a living from agriculture.
 Many residents rent housing units in the settlement.
 Most of the residents currently make a living from foreign jobs.
 The moshav has several private swimming pools, active living areas, and several businesses.

 Above the moshav, in the area intended for expansion, is the archaeological site "Kherbat Am-Jena", which is identified with the biblical city of Ein Ganim in the Judean Lowlands.
 Also, nearby is the ancient site Be'er Limon that is dated to the Roman period and where there is a water source enclosed by an ancient stone building.